Santa Monica in Los Angeles County, California — The American West (Pacific Coastal)

 Among the last of its kind, the building was inaugurated into the National Register of Historic Places in 1987.
 The carousel housed inside a 1922 Philadelphia Toboggan Company Carousel (PTC #62), boasts 44 hard-carved horses and two sleighs.
 It is the third carousel to be located in the Hippodrome, and has been here since 1947.

-Topics.
+Topics and series.
 This historical marker is listed in these topic lists: Entertainment • Notable Buildings.
+In addition, it is included in the National Historic Landmarks series list.
 A significant historical year for this entry is 1916.

 Location.
 34° 0.612′ N, 118° 29.777′ W. Marker is in Santa Monica, California, in Los Angeles County.
-Marker is on Colorado Avenue, on the left when traveling west.
+It is on Colorado Avenue west of Ocean Avenue, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 200 Santa Monica Pier, Santa Monica CA 90401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Santa Monica Pier (here, next to this marker); Playland Arcade (about 600 feet away, measured in a direct line); Sinbad's & Moby's Dock (about 600 feet away); Muscle Beach (about 600 feet away); La Monica Ballroom (about 600 feet away); Santa Monica Harbor and Breakwater (approx. 0.2 miles away); Rapp’s Saloon (approx. ¼ mile away); Will Rogers Highway (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this marker: Santa Monica Pier (here, next to this marker); Colorado Avenue Viaduct (about 600 feet away, measured in a direct line); Playland Arcade (about 600 feet away); Sinbad's & Moby's Dock (about 600 feet away); Muscle Beach (about 600 feet away); La Monica Ballroom (about 600 feet away); The Purser Hotel and Apartments (about 600 feet away); Santa Monica Harbor and Breakwater (approx. 0.2 miles away).
 Touch for a list and map of all markers in Santa Monica.